TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

    Boolean

 :aspect:`Description`
-   True if current user is logged in
+   True if current user is logged in.

 :aspect:`Example`
    .. code-block:: typoscript